the space between

 Yup, jigsaw was on the move essentials list.

 But then when I went to sand the newly cut edge I uncovered a little white primer and had the thought to just distress the whole thing.
-And I just didn’t want that much
+And I just didn’t want that much more dust in the bedroom so we needed to move this project outside.
+Amazing that this little spot of white changed my whole strategy.

 So, I flexed my big girl muscles and moved the big a$$ tv the really cute accessories off the dresser and moved outside.
 I sanded and re-evaluated and decided to mix a little paint, similar to the lettering color and do a little dry brushing.
 And when I say a little paint, I only used about a tablespoon or two of my mixture.
-Dry brushing = time and money saver with the bonus of intentional imperfection. đ
+Dry brushing = time and money saver with the bonus of intentional imperfection. 🙂

 I tell you, the combo of distressing, maps and dry brushing just makes this guy seem so well traveled and distinguished.
 This little spot shows all the layers, I love it.